andreliem/Frontend-Convention/README.md

 </div>
 ```

+***

-# CSS
+## CSS

 ### Convention
 * Never use #id in your css files.
 Only class selectors are authorized in a css file.
 * To keep your HTML/CSS clean, name your class as your id. `<div class="header-title" id="header-title"></div>`
 * Minimize the depth of your css selector `.article-list ul li h1.title` can be replaced by `.article-list .title`
 * CSS Lint your css before pushing live

+### Less
-* Use Less.css to write your css: http://lesscss.org/
+* Use Less.css to write your css: http://lesscss.org/.
+This will improve and structure better your stylesheet files.
+* Use the lessprefixer file: http://lessprefixer.com/ It will add the vendor prefixer (webkit, firefox, etc...) to increase the compatibility cross-browser.

 ### Resources
 * Read http://smacss.com/book/

+***

-# Javascript
+## Javascript

 * Please use Douglas Crockford javascript convention: http://javascript.crockford.com/code.html
 * JSLint your javascript before pushing live.